Maple Leaf Rag

-The "Maple Leaf Rag" (copyright registered on September 18, 1899) is an early ragtime musical composition for piano composed by Scott Joplin.
-It was one of Joplin's early works, and became the model for ragtime compositions by subsequent composers.
+The "Maple Leaf Rag" (copyright registered on September 18, 1899) is an early ragtime musical piece composed for piano by Scott Joplin.
+It was one of Joplin's early works, becoming the model for ragtime compositions by subsequent composers.
 It is one of the most famous of all ragtime pieces.
-As a result, Joplin became dubbed the "King of Ragtime" by his contemporaries.
+Its success led to Joplin being dubbed the "King of Ragtime" by his contemporaries.
 The piece gave Joplin a steady if unspectacular income for the rest of his life.

 Despite ragtime's decline after Joplin's death in 1917, the "Maple Leaf Rag" continued to be recorded by many well-known artists.
 The ragtime revival of the 1970s brought it back to mainstream public notice once again.

 Background

 The "Maple Leaf Rag" is associated with the city of Sedalia, Missouri, although there is no record of Joplin having a permanent residence there before 1904.
 Joplin arrived in Sedalia in 1894 as a touring musician and stayed with the family of Arthur Marshall, who later became one of Joplin's students and a ragtime composer in his own right.
 Joplin played as a solo musician at dances and at the major black clubs in Sedalia, among them the "Maple Leaf Club".
 It is possible that the rag was named after the Maple Leaf Club, although there is no direct evidence to prove the link, and there were probably many other possible sources for the name in and around Sedalia at the time.

 Although there were hundreds of rags in print by the time of the "Maple Leaf Rag's" publication, Joplin was not far behind.
 His first published rag was "Original Rags" (March 1899).
 The "Maple Leaf Rag" was already known in Sedalia prior to its publication in 1899; composer and pianist Brun Campbell claimed to have seen the manuscript of the work in or around 1898.
 Prior to its publication, Joplin anticipated that the piece would be a success—he told Arthur Marshall that "The Maple Leaf will make me the king of ragtime composers".